There's something dying inside us, in this modern world saturated with speed and distractions.

 In my own life, it's the energy of Kali which has become the norm.

-Kali, the devourer of illusions, the one who cuts away the masks.
+Kali, the devourer of illusions, she who slices through masks.

 In my relationships, as in my teaching, this force often acts without compromise: